An Introduction to Enterprise Risk Management

 When people hear the term Enterprise Risk Management (ERM), many things come to mind.
 Some associate the words with a complex and cumbersome process in which only large entities engage.
 Others immediately think of financial risk and asset protection.
 Often, the term elicits a negative connotation.

 However, it’s important to understand why ERM is essential no matter what size business you operate.
-Experience shows that an ERM process can not only help to mitigate financial risks and protect assets, but also that it does not have to be burdensome nor should it result in limiting what you or your company wants to do.
+Experience shows that an ERM process can not only help to mitigate financial risks and protect assets but also that it does not have to be burdensome nor should it result in limiting what you or your company wants to do.

 In fact, I’d argue to the contrary.
-My experience, both professionally as the Senior Safety and Risk Advisor for the Outdoor + Adventure Practice at Fred C. Church and personally as an accomplished outdoorsman, has shown that the discipline of risk management should be used by everyone, not just the largest Fortune 500 companies.
+My experience, both professionally as the Senior Safety and Risk Executive for the Outdoor + Adventure Practice at Fred C. Church and personally as an accomplished adventurer, has shown that the discipline of risk management should be used by everyone, not just the largest Fortune 500 companies.
 The process, when applied correctly, can help a family, individual, or organization of any size develop strategies to make smarter decisions, mitigate strategic, operational and financial risks, and thus, protect reputations and tangible assets.

 What is Enterprise Risk Management (ERM)?